 Ambassador – Ignacio ‘Nacho’ Figueras

 Nacho Figueras is one of very few high-goal players who actively draw spectators and media attention to the “Sport of Kings” – a sport with over two thousand years of history, an Olympic pedigree and an ever increasing fan base who recognise its addictive charm.

 Nacho has played in several Sentebale charity matches with Prince Harry across the globe including the US, South Africa and Abu Dhabi.
-Most recently he played in Miami where he captained the St. Regis polo team in the Sentebale Royal Salute Polo Cup.
+Most recently he played in Miami where he captained the Royal Salute team in the Sentebale Royal Salute Polo Cup.
 He has also been the face of Ralph Lauren’s Black Label line since 2005, and represents the entire line of Polo fragrances.
 Most importantly to Nacho, he is a family man and father of four.

 Ambassador – Laura Main